nicolasdamians/OSCP_AuxReconTools/README.md

 - On httpTempServ.py add your own into SHORTCUTS dictionary, add your own aliases pointing the file path to quickly access.
 - Make sure that the aliases for recon.sh and recon.ps1 point to the correct path in your file system.

+## Thanks
+Thanks to DannyDB for the script, I slightly modified it for my convenience.